22nd International Piano Week, 27 July–2 August 2025

 The festival is open to performing (ages 9–26) and non-performing (no age limit) participants.
 Performing participants receive three individual lessons in open class and will have access to practice rooms.
 All participants will have free entry to all master classes, recitals, workshops and social gatherings, which are held throughout the week.

-Piano recitals take place on the evenings of 22, 23, 24, 25 and 26 July.
+Piano recitals take place on the evenings of 28 July–2 August.
 Each recital opens with a mixed programme, in which all performing participants are encouraged to perform.
 Second half features a 50-60 minute recital with each of the faculty members.

 The festival takes place in beautiful surroundings at OrkesterEfterskolen, Holstebro.
 The school features a newly inaugurated concert hall, classrooms and rooms for practise.
 All participants receive full board, and may choose between single and double rooms.